-Connecticut officials to host gun violence prevention rally in Hartford
+Connecticut officials host gun violence prevention rally in Hartford

 HARTFORD, Conn.
-(WTNH) — In a push for gun violence prevention across the nation, Governor Ned Lamont and other Connecticut officials will be holding a rally in Hartford on Monday.
+(WTNH) — In a push for gun violence prevention across the nation, Governor Ned Lamont and other Connecticut officials held a rally in Hartford on Monday.

-Governor Ned Lamont, along with members of the Connecticut State Legislature, are holding a rally at the state capitol at 11:30 a.m.
+Governor Ned Lamont, along with members of the Connecticut State Legislature, held a rally at the state capitol at 11:30 a.m.

 With two mass shootings in twelve hours, Democrats are making another push for what they call “common sense” gun laws.
 Things like universal background checks and taking guns away from people deemed a danger to themselves or others.